Moorgreen Icon

 • Roll out across City Road site in late 2025.

-Introduce food waste stream.
+Improve food waste segregation.

-Engage in waste education / communication to patients and staff.
+/ communication to patients and staff.

 Implement waste initiatives at new Camden centre.